 U.S. v.
 Army O-4 – Fort Knox, Kentucky –

-Client was an Army jet pilot that was accused of misappropriating an Army plane for his personal use by flying it on four trips from Texas to Las Vegas and California.
+The client was an Army jet pilot that was accused of misappropriating an Army plane for his personal use by flying it on four trips from Texas to Las Vegas and California.
 Flight log records, AR 15-6 and sworn statements seemed to supported allegations.
-We defended this case with CPT Arthur Tsao.Client was scheduled for a Flight Evaluation Board (FEB) which could be followed by possible UCMJ.
+We defended this case with CPT Arthur Tsao.The client was scheduled for a Flight Evaluation Board (FEB) which could be followed by possible UCMJ.

-RESULT: We investigated the charges, uncovered evidence which proved client’s innocence and convinced the commanding General to drop the FEB days before the scheduled board.
-Client was allowed to resume flying.
+RESULT: We investigated the charges, uncovered evidence that proved the client’s innocence and convinced the commanding General to drop the FEB days before the scheduled board.
+The client was allowed to resume flying.
 Command issued a basic reprimand for giving the appearance of impropriety.
 No UCMJ or board.

 Marine accused of taking tens of thousands of dollars in bribes and kickbacks from foreign nationals during the Wars in Iraq and Afghanistan in exchange for contracts.
 We got involved early and were proactive in our defense.
 The JAGs threatened client with years in jail if we did not agree to a “deal.”

 RESULT: The client claimed his innocence and refused their “deals.”
 After 2 years of investigations and intimidation tactics, the military eventually DROPPED THE CASE.